 They decided to let Gosnell go ahead and do another abortion.

-And the only people who objected to that was Jim Wood, not a doctor, not a nurse, but a decent guy.
+And the only people who objected to that was Jim Wood, not a doctor, not a nurse, but a decent guy, and Jason Huff, an FBI agent, a decent guy.

 These two regular young guys stood there and thought, this is wrong.

-Yeah, he was allowed to and they let him go ahead.
+And they let him go ahead.

-The Pennsylvania Health Bureaucracy basically allowed him to perform an abortion while he was being qu raided by police.
+The Pennsylvania Health Bureaucracy basically allowed him to perform an abortion while he was being raided by police.

 You couldn't run a donut stand on this.

-I mean that's how strong their ideology is.
+I mean, that's how strong their ideology is.

-I mean, you know, you think in your head the picture of what a nurse is like.
+I mean, you know, you think in your head, the picture of what a nurse is like.

-I mean, you're thinking this is you know, a lovely person who would choose to take care of the ill.
+I mean, you're thinking, this is, you know, a lovely person who would choose to take care of the ill.

-Those two nurses stood there, and b on top of that, by the way, they phoned, they phoned the head office in Harrisburg.
+And on top of that, by the way, they phoned, they phoned the head office in Harrisburg.

-Ordinary sensible if you ever needed an explanation for what's wrong with big government, it's right here and it's in this book.
+If you ever needed an explanation for what's wrong with big government, it's right here.

 And you know what happened the other day, Mark?

-Here's a here's a funny thing.
+Here's a funny thing.

-We're number three, or we were number three yesterday on the Amazon best sellers across the country, and not one mainstream media as they call it.
+We're number three, or we were number three yesterday on the Amazon bestsellers across the country, and not one mainstream media, as they call it.

 You know, no one wants me on the view, Mark.